Ketones in Urine – How To Test Using Keto Sticks

 But Testing of Ketone Levels in Urine Can Be Useful In These Cases:

-- If you have type 1 diabetes and you’re testing for ketones in urine to prevent ketoacidosis – And all you need is a rough indicator.
+- If you have type 1 diabetes and you’re testing for ketones to prevent ketoacidosis – And all you need is a rough indicator.

 - If you’ve just started a keto diet and want to to get a rough idea of if you’re doing it correctly.

-When you first start a Keto diet, your body won’t have adapted to using ketones yet, so it will excrete most of them in your urine.
+When you first start a ketogenic diet, your body won’t have adapted to using ketones yet, so it will excrete most of them in your urine.

-So when you use the ketone urine sticks to measure for them, you’ll see the sticks turn dark.
+So when you use the Keto sticks to measure for them, you’ll see the sticks turn dark.
 And you’ll get excited that your Keto diet is working and you’re in nutritional ketosis!

 But be aware that this is only a measure of the ketones that are excreted from your body…it is NOT a measure of the ketones that are in your blood and circulated for use by your cells.

-Anyone who’s been keto for a while might actually see their ketones in urine decrease.
+Anyone who’s been keto for a while might actually see their ketones decrease.

 Your body will be making ketones and using them up.
 So your urine ketone levels will likely be quite different from your blood ketone levels.

-But if you’re still using the ketone urine strips to measure your ketone levels, then you might be worried that something has gone wrong with your diet!
+But if you’re still using the Keto strips to measure your ketone levels, then you might be worried that something has gone wrong with your diet!

 That’s why if you want to test for ketones, then there are much more accurate methods…